 Form 6A, (previously Section 21) is the document most landlords issue to start the eviction process when they require possession of the property.
 There may be a few reasons why a landlord will start this process.
 The main reasons are highlighted below:

-The charity supporting single parent families to live secure, happy and fulfilling lives
+Gingerbread is a charity supporting single parent families to live secure, happy and fulfilling lives.

-Free advice and support for the over 55s
+Age UK offers free advice and support for the over 55s.

 Centrepoint provides homeless young people with accommodation, health support and life skills in order to get them back into education, training and employment.